coralogix/cloudwatch-metric-streams-lambda-transformation/README.md

+Compass Changes 7/8:
+- Support OLTP v1.0
+- Provide a list of tags that will be copied to metrics; skipping the rest

 # CloudWatch Metric Streams Lambda transformation

 ## About The Project
 This Lambda function can be used as a Kinesis Firehose transformation function, to enrich the metrics from CloudWatch Metric Streams with AWS resource tags.